🛠 Build the packages

 With older versions of aliBuild, the central remote repository (used for pulling updates) would be

-and the personal (fork) remote repository (used
+called origin instead of the usual name upstream and the personal (fork) remote repository (used

-for pushing changes) would be called <your-github-username>
+for pushing changes) would be called <your-github-username> instead of the usual name origin.

-Please check your settings using git remote -v
+Please check your settings using git remote -v and adjust the Git commands mentioned in

 the following instructions accordingly, if needed.

-ing into its directory and running:
+Update your software by cding into its directory and running:

 # use dev instead of master for O2